 Poverty Tutor

+Now is the time to help others.
 If you’ve been poor, you know there are practical skills to learn and shame to overcome.
 Help newcomers learn the ropes.

 Why we do it:

 Being poor takes skill.
 Cooking with what the food bank offered, planning bus travel, or signing the kids up for free school lunch involve skills many Americans haven’t practiced.
-Add the shame many feel to needing aid, and it can be overwhelming.
+Add the shame many feel for needing aid, and it can be overwhelming.

-If you’re new to economic insecurity but still have a reliable car, engage in mutual aid: transportation is a major obstacle for people struggling with long-term poverty.
+If you’re new to economic insecurity and have a reliable car, engage in mutual aid: transportation is a major obstacle for people struggling with long-term poverty.
 Offer a ride to the food bank and you won’t have to go alone.
-Break through the shame to talk about your new conditions publicly.
-We need to stop pretending poverty is our own fault, and not an inevitable outcome of our national priorities.
+Break through the shame to talk about your new economic conditions publicly.
+We need to stop pretending poverty is our own fault, and not an inevitable outcome of national priorities.
 If you have looked down on those who needed aid in the past, make public amends.
 Poverty in America has always been largely a matter of circumstance.

 Note: a word on helping MAGA faithful.
 We are all victims of the oligarchs, whether or not we see it.
 While you help them, be unabashedly yourself.
 Be gracious, but Out and Proud about your progressive values.